Usage

 plt.axis('scaled')

-The observation data is merges with a second dataset - the sea surface temperature anomalies in the same time period.
+The observation data is merged with a second dataset - the sea surface temperature anomalies in the same time period.
 This creates a single xarray with two variables.

 import climetlab as cml